kergoth/git-origin/README.txt

 TODO
 ----
 - git-fetch-origins/git-pull-origins: Implement.
+- git-populate-origins: Implement.
+- Convert all the git origin scripts to subcommands of a git-origin script.
 - git-python: repo.commit(<some merge commit>) seems to ignore the merge commit, returning the next non-merge commit.
 - git-python: getting the commit corresponding to a ref is not as easy as it